srschreiber/POC-GH-Actions-Issue-Validate/README.md

  * Use WinSCP to connect to `vault-bastion.githubapp.com` and download `vpn-credentials.p12` into the OpenVPN config directory.
  * Delete `vpn-credentials.p12` off the server, because :lock:.

+#### Linux

+You'll need Network Manager running.
+It should be working out of the box with Ubuntu and Fedora.

+To download certificates and add VPN profiles to Network Manager run:

+`make linux`

 ### Run
  * Start OpenVPN GUI **in administrator mode** (ie right click the menu item, and select "Run as Administrator")